openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/quantizing-models-post-training/quantizing-with-accuracy-control.rst

 * Since accuracy validation is run several times during the quantization process, quantization with accuracy control can take more time than the :doc:`Basic 8-bit quantization <basic_quantization_flow>` flow.
 * The resulted model can provide smaller performance improvement than the :doc:`Basic 8-bit quantization <basic_quantization_flow>` flow because some of the operations are kept in the original precision.

-.. note:: Currently, 8-bit quantization with accuracy control is available only for models in OpenVINO representation.
+.. note:: Currently, 8-bit quantization with accuracy control is available only for models in OpenVINO and onnx.ModelProto representation.

 The steps for the quantization with accuracy control are described below.